contentauth/c2pa-python-example/README.md

 Email Address []: ...
 ```

-4. Sign the CSR with the fake CA key Create certificate using fake CA cert
+4. Sign the CSR with the fake CA key:

 ```
 openssl x509 -req \